narspt/DMRBot/README.md

 ```

 # Additional Notes
-If you do not have an AMBEServer available, you may use md380-emu for testing purposes, from this repository: https://github.com/narspt/md380tools
+If you do not have an AMBEServer available, you may use md380-emu for testing purposes, available at this repository: https://github.com/narspt/md380tools

 You need to run md380-emu on an ARM cpu system like Raspberry Pi (or use qemu-user on x86_64), to compile it you should just need to "cd emulator" and run "make", then you can get the "md380-emu" standalone binary and run it (with "-s port" parameter) to create an emulated AMBEServer.

 Please be aware that although the source code in the aforementioned repository does not infringe any patents on its own, compiling it (together with MD380 firmware) or using the resulting emulator may violate patent rights in your jurisdiction.
-It is strongly recommended to verify any patent restrictions or licensing requirements before proceeding with compilation or use!
+It is strongly recommended to verify any patent restrictions or licensing requirements before proceeding with compilation or use of this emulator!